Minin and Pozharsky Square: The City Duma building

 It is located at the very beginning of the Bolshaya Pokrovskaya street.
 Bar Association and the Regional Court is located in the building.
 Earlier here was the House of merchant Bugrov.
 Then it was rebuilt.
 After that, the building housed the City Duma until the Russian Revolution.
 Before the construction of the stone house of Bugrov was the wooden house of the Kordyukovs industrialists.
 In 1851, he was bought by the founder of the Bugrov firm as Pyotr Bugrov.
-In 1852-1854 he built a three-story stone house on this site.

-The opinion of Nikolai Khramtsovsky, founder of the Nizhny Novgorod regional studies:"... the best building of the square and even the whole city - there is the house of Bugrov, which also goes outside the square to Pokrovka and the Zelenskaya terrace: it is on three floors with two balconies, one of which is from Pokrovka, the other from the square, - Under the latter there is an entrance.
+The opinion of Nikolai Khramtsovsky, founder of the Nizhny Novgorod regional studies:"... the best building of the square and even the whole city – there is the house of Bugrov, which also goes outside the square to Pokrovka and the Zelenskaya terrace: it is on three floors with two balconies, one of which is from Pokrovka, the other from the square, – Under the latter there is an entrance.
 Both balconies and the porch are decorated with bronze bars.
 The architecture of this house is extremely light and graceful, it reminds the manner of Count Rastrelli.
 "The first floor was occupied by trade shops, the second floor Bugrov handed over to the city theater, left without a premises after a fire in the building of the Shakhovskoy Theater.

-Son of Peter Bugrov - Alexander demanded the eviction of the theater.
+Son of Peter Bugrov – Alexander demanded the eviction of the theater.
 In 1862, the building was bought by the provincial leader of the nobility A. Turchaninov, but after his death in 1863 the building housed the theater again.
 In 1894, on the eve of the All-Russian exhibition, the City Duma was planning to repair the theater building, which suffered from several fires.
 But the speaker of the City Duma Nikolai Bugrov did not want to see the theater in the house built by his grandfather.
 He offered 200,000 rubles to build a theater on Bolshaya Pokrovskaya Street.
 The new theater was built, and the old building was bought by Nikolai Bugrov for 50,000 rubles and donated to the City Duma as a token of gratitude to the merchants for city development for the development and improvement of Nizhny Novgorod.
 But there were two conditions: first, "that in this building any device of any theater, as well as a commercial establishment selling alcoholic beverages should never be allowed"; secondly, "that the income from the house should go to a special fund for Distribution of the urban poor at the discretion of the City Duma ".
 The Duma wanted to give the first floor to shops, and on the second floor to place the city library, but in 1898 a fire broke out during the repair, completely destroying the building.